Skip to content ↓

 What is the difference that this makes?
 (Our impact)

-By the end of Early Years, our children will have an integral love of learning and become learners who are resilient, questioning, resourceful and self-sufficient.
+By the end of Early Years, our children have an integral love of learning and become learners who are resilient, inquisitive, resourceful and self-sufficient.
 Every child’s experiences will be memorable, meaningful and challenging.
 They will be independent and proud of all of their achievements.
 They will have developed meaningful relationships with their peers and feel a sense of belonging within our school community.

 “Ongoing assessment (also known as formative assessment) is an integral part of the learning and development process” (DfE, 2021)